 "As a massive crime wave unfolds, Superman vows to put top mobsters behind bars.
 His ultimate target is the mysterious "No. 1 man."
 The top criminal devises a trap for the Man of Steel."

-On this day in 1954, Tom Corbett, Space Cadet aired "Rescue In Space."
+On this day in 1954 (in the U.S.), Tom Corbett, Space Cadet aired "Rescue In Space."
 Sadly, neither IMDB.com nor TV.com are able to furnish us with any plot summary, so it would appear the details may be lost to history.

-On this day in 1993, Star Trek: The Next Generation concluded the two-parter "Birthright," as part of its sixth season.
+On this day in 1993 (in the U.S.), Star Trek: The Next Generation concluded the two-parter "Birthright," as part of its sixth season.
 Here's the episode summary from IMDB.com:

 "Having discovered survivors from the Romulan attack on Kittomer (the famed attack that established peace between the Klingons and the Federation), Worf resists becoming one of them, even though he becomes a prisoner, himself.
 Instead, he begins to teach the younger Klingons about their ancestry and the proud tradition that exists among them, much to the chagrin of the Elders."